randallbruder/massive-publishing-tools/README.md

 Move all five script files (`.jsx`) in the [Scripts](/Scripts/) folder to:

 ```
-/Applications/Adobe InDesign 2023/Scripts/Scripts Panel/Whatnot Publishing/
+/Applications/Adobe InDesign 2023/Scripts/Scripts Panel/Massive Publishing/
 ```

-You will need to create the **Whatnot Publishing** folder inside the **Scripts Panel** folder.
+You will need to create the **Massive Publishing** folder inside the **Scripts Panel** folder.

 > **Note**
 > The year in that path will differ depending on which version of Adobe InDesign you have installed.